jansdhillon/landscape-demo/README.md

 > [!IMPORTANT]
 > The GPG private key you use must not be password-protected.
 The following should not ask for your password:
 > ````sh
-> echo "test" | gpg --sign --local-user <KEY-ID> --armor --output /dev/null
+> echo "test" | gpg --sign --local-user "<KEY-ID>" --armor --output /dev/null
 > ````
 > If it does, choose another GPG private key or create a new one:
 > ````sh